-To respond to the constraints and problems of QSWPSR capping, it was important that all material and equipment producers can supply and guarantee specifications and guidelines in order to ensure successful capping, filling and shipping and to respect required storage and transport conditions.
+To respond to the constraints and problems of QSWPSR capping, it was important that all material and equipment producers can supply and guarantee specifications and guidelines to ensure successful capping, filling, and shipping and to respect required storage and transport conditions.

-Although apparently a very simple operation, effective corking has to be regularly checked throughout the process, as quality and the protection of the product’s initial value cannot be left to chance.
-Flexibility in the composition of the work group has enabled us to call on different experts and specialists of the closure process to throw light on different problems.
+Although a very simple operation, effective corking has to be regularly checked throughout the process, as quality and the protection of the product’s initial value cannot be left to chance.
+Flexibility in the composition of the workgroup has enabled us to call on different experts and specialists in the closure process to throw light on different problems.

 Two complementary concerns prevailed in this work:

 - Suppliers’ obligations to state not only what materials have been used but also provide information regarding the entire closure process and its limitations, as covered by interprofessional agreements